AlexIrungu/active_record/README.md

 #   Project Title
-#  Active Record Code Challenge: Product Review
+ Active Record Code Challenge: Product Review

-This repository focuses on object relationships and classes, their attributes and behaviours.
+## Project Description
+For this assignment, we'll be working with an e-commerce domain.
+We'll be focusing on the product reviews.

 This repo contains Many to Many class relationship which is also called the Has-Many-Through relationship, which exists between two objects and occurs when a single instance of an entity, relates to many instance of another entity and vise versa.
-As an example we have three models: User, Review, and Product.For our purposes, a Product has many Users, a User has many Products’ s, and a Review belongs to a User and to a Product.Product - User is a many-to-many relationship.
+As an example we have three models: User, Review, and Product.For our purposes, a Product has many Users, a User has many Products’ s, and a Review belongs to a User and to a Product.

+Product - User is a many-to-many relationship.

 ## Tools Used
 This project was built with the following tools:

-Ruby ~ v3.1.+
+* Ruby ~ v3.1.+

 ## Topics Covered
 The following are the concepts covered in this practice session

-Active Record Migrations
+* Active Record Migrations
-Active Record Associations
+* Active Record Associations
-Class and Instance Methods
+* Class and Instance Methods
-Active Record QueryingProject Setup
+* Active Record QueryingProject Setup
-Documentation on the Ruby language can be found here: Ruby Docs Documentation on the Active Record can be found here: ActiveRecord Docs
+* Documentation on the Ruby language can be found here: Ruby Docs
+* Documentation on the Active Record can be found here: ActiveRecord Docs

 ## Pre-requisites